brucelyu/tensorRGflow/README.md

-# Canonical RG prescription in tensor space using the GILT-HOTRG
+# Canonical RG prescription in tensor space using an HOTRG-like scheme (GILT + HOTRG)
 This repository keeps the latex files of the arXiv e-print, [*Scaling dimensions from linearized tensor renormalization group transformations*](https://arxiv.org/abs/2102.08136), and the Python3 codes of the numerical calculations in the e-print, including the implementation of the [graph independent local truncation](https://arxiv.org/abs/1709.07460) (GILT) and the [higer-order tensor renormalization group](https://arxiv.org/abs/1201.1144) (HOTRG).

 Apart from the standard computational libraries like NumPy and SciPy, the implementation here relies heavily on three other libraries: [tn-tools](https://github.com/mhauru/tntools), [ncon](https://github.com/mhauru/ncon) and [abeliantensors](https://github.com/mhauru/abeliantensors), all implemented by Markus Hauru.